mchung/heroku-buildpack-wordpress/UPGRADING.md

 $ heroku config:set WP_CACHE=true

 # GOod to go?
 Merge it all in.
-$ git co master
-$ git rebase -i upgrading
-$ git push heroku master
+$ git push -f heroku production:master

 # Take your site out of maintenance mode
 $ heroku maintenance:off